 - Use gluten-free pie dough for a gluten-free version.

-- Use a low-fat pie dough or a whole wheat version.
+- Use a low-fat pie dough or whole wheat pie dough.

-- Skip the butter and sprinkle the cookies with a light dusting of powdered sugar instead.
+- Omit the butter and use powdered sugar to lightly dust instead.

 And there you have it!
-Easy Pie Crust Cookies—a simple, delicious treat that’s perfect for any occasion.
-Don’t forget to let us know how your dish turns out, and consider checking out some of our other recipes.
+Easy Pie Crust Cookies, an easy, sweet dessert suitable for any time.
+Please let us know how your cookies turn out and feel free to browse our other recipes!

 Easy Pie Crust Cookies